Robust intra-model teleconnection patterns for extreme heatwaves: Hemispheric teleconnection patterns

 Finally, we assess how the teleconnection patterns depend on the choice of the heatwave duration $T$ (see equation~\eqref{timeaveraged}).
-We test 4 periods, $T = \{1, 5,14,30 \}$ days, that are shown in Fig.~\ref{fig:comp_tau0_times} for the CESM dataset conditioned to heatwaves in France.
-Note that Figure~\ref{fig:CESMFrance} is repeated here as Figure~\ref{fig:T14} for convenience.
+We test 4 periods, $T = \{1, 5,14,30 \}$ days for $r = 10$ year return times, that are shown in Fig.~\ref{fig:comp_tau0_times} for the CESM dataset conditioned to heatwaves in France.
 The patterns discussed before, including the nodes of the tripole structure, such as positive GPHA on the North sea, Canada and East Siberia can be recovered also from Figure~\ref{fig:T5} and Figure~\ref{fig:T30} with mostly the same intensities and some minor shifts.
 Most different of all is Figure~\ref{fig:T1} which is actually a daily average.
 In this case the Arctic anomaly descends towards Scandinavia/western Russia region and we have an isolated negative GPHA in the Atlantic.
 The differences are to be expected since on daily time scale we may observe many of the synoptic features.
 We conclude that the features we have described in CESM at $\tau = 0$ appear to be also robust across different time-averaging intervals, namely at $T = \{5,14,30 \}$ days.
 However, we observe that for shorter periods such as 1-5 days negative anomaly in the Arctic develops tongues that reach the midlatitudes.
-These are not present for large values of $T$ as the faster synoptic type perturbations are averaged over.
+These are not present for large values of $T$ as the faster synoptic type perturbations are averaged over. {For comparisons with Scandinavia see Figure S2 in supplementary material.}